Winter Driving Safety

 When do I need chains?

 You must stop and put on chains when CalTrans mandates it.
 Highway signs will indicate that chains are required.
-Checkpoints will not allow you to pass unless you are abiding by the determined mandate.
+Checkpoints will not allow you to pass unless you abide by the mandate.

 DO NOT STOP IN THE MIDDLE OF THE ROAD TO INSTALL CHAINS.
 YOU MUST PULL OVER AND OUT OF THE WAY OF TRAFFIC.